GianfrancoPiazzolla/Charge-Master/README.md

   - ♻️ **Efficiency** — Km per unit (Km/kWh or Km/L), computed using `effectiveEnergyConsumed` when available.
   - ⚡ / ⛽ **Consumed** *(conditional)* — effective energy or fuel consumed between sessions, shown only when `effectiveEnergyConsumed` is stored on the record.
 - **💡 Summary ribbon:** A persistent banner at the top of the Refueling tab always shows the **total number of records**, **total money spent (€)**, and **total kilometers** for the active vehicle.
-- **📊 Sample data banner:** When sample records are present (flagged with `_sample: true`), a dismissable info banner is shown at the top of the Refueling tab inviting the user to clear the sample data and start with real records.
 - **📡 Empty state:** When no records exist for the active vehicle, an illustrated placeholder is shown.
 If no vehicle is selected at all, the empty state instead prompts the user to navigate to the Vehicles tab.
 - **🔔 Toast notifications:** Non-intrusive, auto-dismissing toast messages (max 3 at once) appear after every user action (save, delete, export, import, vehicle changes), with ✓ / ✕ / ⚠ icons.
 - **⚡ Ripple effect:** All interactive buttons and tappable elements feature a touch-responsive radial ripple animation for tactile feedback.